crazy-max/docker-7zip/README.md

 This image is built **every week**.<br />
 If you are interested, [check out](https://hub.docker.com/r/crazymax/) my other 🐳 Docker images!

+💡 Want to be notified of new releases?
+Check out 🔔 [Diun (Docker Image Update Notifier)](https://github.com/crazy-max/diun) project!

 ## Usage

 Compress the mounted folder `/root` to `root.7z` :